muffin-head/muffin-head/README.md

 ### 📖 About Me
 <div align="justify">
-<h3 style="font-weight:bold;">In the vast universe of data, I'm Tanmay Kadam, your data Avenger.
+<h3 style="font-weight:bold;">In the vast universe of data, I'm your data Avenger.
 With ML as my hammer and stats as my shield, I battle the chaos of data realms, forging insights like crafting Infinity Stones. 🌠🔨</h3>
 </div>

 </div>